-ISSUES AND OPPORTUNITIES POLICIES IMPLEMENTATION ACTION RESPONSIBILITY IMPLEMENTATION TIMELINE Protect and improve the health, safety, and welfare of residents in the Town of Benton.
-Does not require specific action Planning Commission, Town Board Preserve and enhance the quality of life for the residents of the Town of Benton.
-Does not require specific action Planning Commission, Town Board Protect and preserve the community character of the Town of Benton.
-Does not require specific action Planning Commission, Town Board
+ISSUES AND OPPORTUNITIES POLICIES IMPLEMENTATION RESPONSIBILITY IMPLEMENTATION TIMELINE ACTION Protect and improve the health, safety, and Does not require Planning Commission, welfare of residents in the Town of Gratiot. specific action Town Board Preserve and enhance the quality of life for Does not require Planning Commission, the residents of the Town of Gratiot. specific action Town Board Protect and preserve the community Does not require Planning Commission, character of the Town of Gratiot. specific action Town Board